-This is what you want simmering on your stove on winter weekends!
-This flavor-packed chili con carne recipe is made with simple ingredients and spices that turn into a thick and rich stew with insane smoky flavor and super tender beef.
+Learn how to make chili con carne!
+This Mexican chili con carne recipe is what you want simmering on your stove on winter weekends!
+It’s made with simple ingredients and spices that turn into a thick and rich stew with insane smoky flavor and super tender beef.

 Some people like to serve chili con carne over a bed of rice, and it would be a delicious way to stretch the recipe a bit, but either way, top it with fresh lime, sliced red onion, cilantro, and a dollop of sour cream.